leomuckley/leomuckley.github.io/msc.md

 2. Mozambique used for training and Malawi used for testing
 3. Mozambique used for training and Kenya used for testing

 First, the models were trained and tested on homogeneous data to better understand the ability  of  the  models  to  perform  on  data  of  a  similar  nature.
 Second and third,  the  models  were  trained  and  tested  on  heterogeneous  data,  which was  comprised  of  two  different  datasets.
-Therefore,this would test the ability of the models to generalise well to other flood events.
+Therefore, this would test the ability of the models to generalise well to other flood events.

 #### Homogeneous data
 1. Malawi used for both training and testing